Our highly-experienced team of Psychologists can help you with:

 Employee Assistance Program

-Employees of eligible organisations (EAP provider is Health Minds) are able to access confidential psychological counselling sessions on a face-to-face, telephone, Internet or video conferencing basis.
-For further information please see EAP link on this website, call (03) 9330 0759 or email email@example.com.
+Employees of eligible organisations (EAP provider is Healthy Minds) are able to access confidential psychological counselling sessions on a face-to-face, telephone, Internet or video conferencing basis.
+For further information please click here, call (03) 9330 0759 or email email@example.com.